What you should be aware of—and what you can do now

 - Performance targets will be based on providers’ historic experience, not regional benchmarks.

-- This program will qualify as an alternative payment model (APM) under the Merit-based Incentive Payment System (MIPS)
+- This program will qualify as an advanced alternative payment model (APM) under the Merit-based Incentive Payment System (MIPS)

 - Gainsharing is allowed with physicians and other downstream providers.